MattHodge/matthodge.github.io/_posts/2018-07-21-up-your-cloudformation-game-with-vscode.md

 trim_trailing_whitespace = true
 ```

-Every time someone with EditorConfig saves a file, it will update the YAML file according to your rules :muscle:.
+Every time someone with EditorConfig saves a file, it will update the YAML file according to your rules 💪 .

 ## Sorting things alphabetically